SteelCompendium/data-gen/Ancestries/Time Raider.md

 ### Four Arms

 Your multiple arms let you take on multiple tasks at the same time.
-Whenever you use the Grab or Knockback maneuver against an adjacent creature, you can target an additional adjacent creature, using the same power roll for both targets.
-You can grab up to two creatures at a time.
+Whenever you use the [[Grab]] or [[Knockback]] maneuver against an adjacent creature, you can target an additional adjacent creature, using the same power roll for both targets.
+You can [[Grab|grab]] up to two creatures at a time.

 ### Psionic Gift